synccentric/cashier/UPGRADE.md

 Payment Methods are backwards compatible with the Sources and Tokens APIs, meaning that if you've saved cards as a source on a customer, they can be retrieved with the new Payment Methods API.
 However, at the moment there isn't a way to retrieve the default source from a customer through the Payment Methods API.
 Therefore, the `defaultPaymentMethod` method on the `Billable` user will return an instance of a `Stripe\Card` or `Stripe\BankAccount` if no default Payment Method could be found.

 It's important to note that any default source set on a customer will still continue to work when creating new subscriptions.
 However, considering new SCA regulations which take affect September 2019, it's important that you update your integration to the new Payment Methods API as soon as possible and do not use the Sources or Tokens APIs any longer.
-In fact, if your users do not have a `Synccentric\Cashier\PaymentMethod` attached to their account, you may wish to create one before creating a new subscription:
+In fact, if your users do not have a `Laravel\Cashier\PaymentMethod` attached to their account, you may wish to create one before creating a new subscription:

 ```php
 use Stripe\Card as StripeCard;